 First of all, Professor Heiko Seif underlined the goal of the MBS Doctoral Conference: “An exchange of ideas about research projects is highly beneficial for all participants from around the world – and for the current DBA candidates in particular.
 They will gain fresh impetus, answers to their questions, and valuable feedback for further development of their research project.”

-DBA students from MBS, SHU and ZSEM give insights into their research projects
+DBA students from MBS, SHU and ZSEM give insights into their research projects at the second MBS Doctoral Conference

 To begin with, two DBA students from MBS presented their current thesis projects.
 In James Westgarth’s presentation, entitled Heuristics and biases: A predictive framework for business travel managers, he explored the decision behavior of business travelers from the perspective of behavioral economics.
 Jasmin Gottselig then presented her project, Managing digital transformation through organizational transformation – A case within the automotive industry.
 This is an exploratory case study aiming to better understand the dynamics of the digital transformation in the industry.